Loycifer/resRand.js/README.md

 resRand.goPrint([node: targetDOMElement]);
 ```
 #####Parameters
-**targetDOMElement** - *Optional* A DOM element in which the table should be printed.
+**targetDOMElement** - *Optional.* A DOM element in which the table should be printed.
 The table appends itself to the innerHTML of the DOM element.
 The default value is `document.body`.
 #####Example
 ```javascript
 // Print table to document body